COP27 - What matters most?

 These climate-induced crises have spillover effects on the economic health and vitality of the economy.
 Across 80 percent of the most climate-vulnerable countries in Africa, at least three in five members of the working population are employed in the highly climate-sensitive agricultural sector.
 In 2020 alone, 4.3 million people in Africa were newly displaced by natural disasters, accounting for almost 40 percent of all new, internal displacements on the continent in that year.
 Most African countries are also working to address growing unrest over water resources across the continent, with the number of protests and riots since 2010 multiplied by forty.

-The ongoing global energy crisis, heightened inflation, and post-pandemic recovery priorities mean that the broader climate finance issue and the move from pledges to implementation - both COP27 key agenda items - will be a hard act to achieve.
+The ongoing global energy crisis, heightened inflation, and shifting recovery priorities mean that the broader climate finance issue and the move from pledges to implementation - both COP27 key agenda items - will be a hard act to achieve.
 This report captures the perspectives of different African, European and Middle Eastern countries participating in COP27 and poses three critical questions on what their priorities are, what a successful COP looks like, and how we can leverage the outcomes of COP27 for stronger climate action in COP28.
 In so doing, it speaks volumes about the commitment of countries to collaborate and engage around the issues that matter most to our common future.

 Rami Nazer